 A contested divorce happens when your spouse does not agree to your terms involved in the divorce proceedings such as who gets custody of the children.

-Unlike an uncontested divorce, there are no fixed packages because the amount of work and the length of the proceedings depends on how long the other party would drag the proceedings for.
+Unlike an uncontested divorce, there are no fixed packages because the amount of work and the length of the proceedings depend on the complexity of the matter and the number of contested issues.

 For such a divorce, you would be paying your lawyer per hour.
-These fees can range from $100-$150 per hour for regular law firms but these fees can go up to as high as $350-$450 per hour for reputable law firms.
+These fees can typically range from $300 to $1,000 per hour depending on the experience and reputation of the lawyer.

 Division of Assets